binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 }
 ```

-We this call, you'll get useful information for the supported countries, such as:
+With this call, you'll get useful information for the supported countries, such as:

 - `2-letter` code for each country
 - `Identity` service providers for each country
 - Country Tax Identifier Format (`tin_format`)
 - etc

-This can be useful on account creation forms, in which you need to ask your users to provide validated information about their identity base on their country of residence.
+This can be useful on account creation forms, in which you need to ask your users to provide validated information about their identity base, depending on their country of residence.

 :::caution
-For address, tax ID validations please use the provided `tin_format` for the country.
+For address and tax ID validations, please use the provided 'tin_format' for the country.
 :::

-The country of your users is important for our next steps, since with it you can determine which assets and features the client can use.
+The country of your users is important for our next steps.
+With it, you can determine which assets and features the client can use.

 :::tip
 It's better if you get the list of countries before populating your form.